Memprof/scripts/README.md

 Scripts to launch Memprof and to analyse results.

+* profile_app.sh <application> - profile an application; see script code to know how to analyse the collected data

 * locality.cmd - Gnuplot script, see Memprof usage
 * threads.cmd - Gnuplot script, see Memprof usage